Winter Weather Preparedness Alert | City of Easley

 Public Works, Parks & Recreation Maintenance, and City Operations

 City crews are preparing for winter operations, including pre-positioning equipment and materials to support potential impacts.
-These teams will prioritize critical roadways and infrastructure first.
-Due to the nature of ice and sleet, road conditions may become treacherous or impassable, and treatment efforts may be limited by freezing temperatures.
+These teams will prioritize critical roadways and infrastructure safety.
+Road conditions may become slippery or hazardous, and treatment effectiveness can be limited in freezing temperatures.

 Warming Station Available